 Congress leaders get notices from X for sharing video clips of Amit Shah’s speech in Rajya Sabha

-The Union home minister claimed on Wednesday that the Congress presented a distorted version of his speech in the Upper House of Parliament.
+The Union home minister claimed on Wednesday that the Congress presented a distorted version of his speech.

-The Congress on Thursday said that a few party leaders and its official handle received notices from the social media platform X for violating laws by sharing video clips of Union Home Minister Amit Shah.
+The Congress on Thursday said that a few party leaders and its official handle received notices from the social media platform X for allegedly violating laws by sharing video clips of Union Home Minister Amit Shah.

 The party was referring to clips of Shah’s comments about BR Ambedkar.
 “It has become a fashion to say Ambedkar, Ambedkar, Ambedkar,” he was heard saying in the clip.
 “If they had taken God’s name so many times, they would have got a place in heaven.”